mjkaufer/SublimeGameOfLife/README.md

 ## Disclaimer
 **You should always keep a backup of your files, especially the ones undergoing the game of life!** I, although potentially sad, am not responsible if your files are messed up by this.

+Also, very large files, understandably, take a while to process, so avoid running the game of life on things such as the Linux kernel.

+### Have fun!